Bibliosquid/bibliosquid/README.md

 ### About the Technical Writing Repository 👋

 This repository contains a collection of my writing, primarily focused on documentation and end-user focused work.
 Thank you for reading!
 Please check my [Linkedin profile](https://www.linkedin.com/in/shelley-carr-squid) to learn more about my qualifications.
 This page is made using Markdown with elements of CSS and HTML.

+I also have an information architecture repository, please check that out [here.](https://github.com/Bibliosquid/Information-Architecture)
 <!--
 **Bibliosquid/bibliosquid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 ## Documentation Types:

 My technical writing samples are categorized into the following documentation types, with new projects added over time.
-I also have a section for Information Architecture Samples:

 - Standard Operating Procedures (SOPs)
 - How-tos & Tutorials